you-zhou/notes/dev.md

 Data is read and written in the form of bytes objects.
 This mode should be used for all files that don't contain text.

 ## SQLite
+sqlite3 is part of the Python Standard Library.

 ## dataset
 [dataset.readthedocs.io](https://dataset.readthedocs.io/en/latest/)